patcha-d3/MDIA-1620/README.md

 ---
-**Word for how you're feeling**
+**Word for how you're feeling:**
-I'm quite have no ideas of how it works, but looking forward to learning.
+I'm quite not sure how it works, but looking forward to learning.
----